edunham/slides/rustcommunity/index.rst

     .. note::

-        The Not Rocket Science Rule of Software Engineering
+        The Not Rocket Science Rule of Software Engineering.
+It sounds obvious, but *actually doing it* can sound almost impossible.

 .. slide::